 If you haven’t recognised the signs that your dog is bored, your house or garden definitely have.
 Whether it’s digging, chewing, barking or general nuisance, a dog without enough physical and mental stimulation can be very destructive.

 Come on, you’ve seen your dog’s face when you say the ‘w’ word.
-This is absolute peak fun for any pooch.
-If you’re heading out for several hours, Dr Katrina recommends going out for walkies beforehand to help your best friend relax while you’re out.
+This is the absolute peak fun for any pooch.
+If you’re heading out for several hours, Dr. Katrina recommends going out for walkies beforehand to help your best friend relax while you’re out.

 Check out the Houndztooth range of pet accessories online to make sure your pup is looking their best for their outings.